|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 10 Principles of Anxiety Disorder Therapy: Part 1 of 3

-We will discuss the interventions techniques of Cognitive Model, overcoming resistance
+We will discuss the intervention techniques of the Cognitive Model, overcoming resistance

 to learning, keeping therapy brief, assisting your client in distancing himself